ibm-cloud-docs/solution-tutorials/deployable-architecture-trusted-profile.hidden.md

 add the DA to a private catalog
 - walk through the steps
-- compliance and security aspects
+- compliance and security aspects, how to configure compliance